kylejoseph46/Amazon-Alexa-Clone-in-Python/README.md

 # Amazon-Alexa-Clone-in-Python
 I wrote a script in Python that allows for voice recognition and response when the user speaks aloud.
-I utlized the pyttsx3 and speech recognition libraries to make this possible.
+I utilized the pyttsx3 and speech recognition libraries to make this possible.

 I named the Alexa clone after myself Kyle.
 If you say...